 Columbia (Ptolemy et al. 1994).
 HSI values correspond to specific physical habitat parameters, including water column depth, mean water column velocity, and substrate size class (Table 2.2, Figure 2.4).
 The model estimates the amount of suitable habitat available for different species and life stages at each surveyed flow.
 Each physical habitat parameter is weighted by an HSI value ranging from 0 (least suitable) to 1 (most suitable).
-The amount of suitable habitat (i.e., WUA) is quantified as the product of HSI values for each habitat parameter measured every meter along a transect, the width of the transect measurement (i.e., 1 meter), and the length of the habitat unit.
+The amount of suitable habitat (i.e., WUA) is quantified as the product of HSI values for each habitat parameter measured every meter along a transect, the width of the transect measurement (i.e., 1 m), and the length of the habitat unit.
 WUA is then summed across the transect, resulting in a total WUA for each habitat unit.
 Major assumptions of this methodology are that habitat is relatively uniform along the length of the river between each transect, and that each point along the transect represents an area of streambed bound by the halfway point to the neighbouring upstream and downstream transect (i.e., either the end of the hydrological habitat unit or the neighbouring transect).

 From 2014 to 2019, river-wide habitat suitability surveys were completed at 12, 25, 60, and 86 m3/s.
-To support an ongoing assessment of the flow-habitat relationship, habitat suitability surveys were completed June 24-26, 2020, when the flow release from Seton Dam was 40 m3/s.
+To support ongoing assessment of the flow-habitat relationship, habitat suitability surveys were completed June 24-26, 2020, when the flow release from Seton Dam was 40 m3/s.
 Because of the extremely high flows in Cayoosh Creek during this survey period, survey sites downstream of the Cayoosh Creek confluence (i.e., Reaches 2 and 3) were not surveyed.
-Results from 2014 to 2020 were combined to estimate at which flow(s) suitable habitat (i.e., WUA) is maximized and minimized for juvenile Rainbow Trout, Coho, and Chinook Salmon in the Seton River.
+Reach 2 and 3 were surveyed on July 14-20, 2021 at 40 m3/s to complete the survey.
+Results from 2014 to 2021 were combined to estimate at which flow(s) suitable habitat (i.e., WUA) is maximized and minimized for juvenile Rainbow Trout, Coho, and Chinook Salmon in the Seton River.
 Analyses also included applying a river-km to each survey site, measured to the nearest 0.1 km from the most downstream site near the confluence of the Fraser River, and qualitatively comparing spatial differences in available habitat longitudinally along the river at specific flows.
 Survey sites within the same 0.1 km were pooled together.

-Habitat suitability surveys were also completed during approximate base flow conditions (i.e., ~12-14 m3/s) in October 2018 and 2019.
-In 2020, surveys were completed December 14-20, when flows in the Seton River ranged from 13.7-15.1 m3/s, and flow contribution from Cayoosh Creek was minimal.
-These conditions are comparable to habitat suitability surveys conducted in 2014, 2018, and 2019 (Table 2.2, Table 2.3).
-The sites surveyed in 2018-2020 were the same randomly-selected sites used for juvenile abundance surveys during those years and provided a sub-sample of available habitat for the entire river.
+Habitat suitability surveys were also completed during approximate base flow conditions (i.e., ~12-15 m3/s) in 2018, 2019, and 2020.
+In 2021, surveys were completed October 5-12, when flows in the Seton River ranged from 13.4-14.8 m3/s, and flow contribution from Cayoosh Creek was minimal.
+These conditions are comparable to habitat suitability surveys conducted in 2014, 2018, 2019, and 2020 (Table 2.2, Table 2.3).
+The sites surveyed in 2018-2021 were the same randomly-selected sites used for juvenile abundance surveys during those years and provided a sub-sample of available habitat for the entire river.
 Consistency in flow conditions during these surveys allows for the detection of potential changes in habitat suitability over time during Modified Operations.
-Habitat for Rainbow Trout fry (the same species and life stage of the juvenile abundance analysis; see Section 2.4.3) was compared between 2014-2018, 2014-2019, and

-2014-2020 baseflow conditions longitudinally along the river.
+Habitat for Rainbow Trout fry (the same species and life stage of the juvenile abundance analysis; see Section 2.4.3) was compared between 2014-2018, 2014-2019, 2014-2020 and 2014-2021 baseflow conditions longitudinally along the river.
 Because survey sites were randomly selected each year, only matching sites between paired years were considered to visualize trends in habitat suitability in Seton River over time during the period of Modified Operations.
 Although river-wide trends are examined, it should be noted that for evaluations of changes across years, results only represent a random subsample of the total habitat available.